Policy of the National Farmers Union

 • Strengthening the Dairy Margin Coverage (DMC) program, which, with improvements, can serve as a useful risk management tool.

-• Expanding and funding the Farm and Ranch Stress Assistance Network (FRSAN);
+• Addressing farm stress and mental health in our communities, including by expanding and funding the Farm and Ranch Stress Assistance Network (FRSAN);

 Click here to download the PDF